A-F-V/Bioinformatics/README.md

 ### **Parsimony Based**:
 - [x] [Small Parsimony](bioinformatics/algorithms/small_parsimony.py)
+- [ ] Greedy Heuristic for Large Parsimony
 # Additional Files Explained:
 - [Demos](bioinformatics/demos.py) - **A list of functions that can be used to demo the algorithms**
 - [Scoring Functions](bioinformatics/algorithms/scoring_functions.py) - Stores different scoring matrices encapsulated into a function to use in alignment problems